eriksensousa/Matrix-Calculator/README.md

 Java provides several libraries for performing matrix calculations, including the Apache Commons Math library, which provides a wide range of mathematical and statistical components.
 This library includes classes for working with matrices and performing calculations on them.

+<h3> METHODOLOGY </h3>

-Methodology: To create a matrix calculator in Java, you can follow these steps:
+To create a matrix calculator in Java, you can follow these steps:

-Set up a development environment and install the necessary dependencies, such as the Apache Commons Math library.
+1. Set up a development environment and install the necessary dependencies, such as the Apache Commons Math library.
-Create arrays to represent your matrices using the double[][] data type.
+2. Create arrays to represent your matrices using the double[][] data type.
-Use the various classes and methods provided by the Apache Commons Math library to perform matrix calculations, such as RealMatrix for representing matrices and multiply for matrix multiplication.
+3. Use the various classes and methods provided by the Apache Commons Math library to perform matrix calculations, such as RealMatrix for representing matrices and multiply for matrix multiplication.
-Implement a user interface to allow users to input matrices and select the desired calculation.
+4. Implement a user interface to allow users to input matrices and select the desired calculation.

+<h3> RESULTS </h3>

-Results: By following these steps, you will be able to create a fully functional matrix calculator using Java and the Apache Commons Math library.
+By following these steps, you will be able to create a fully functional matrix calculator using Java and the Apache Commons Math library.

 You can use this project to learn more about arrays and matrices, as well as how to perform calculations on them using Java.

+<h3> CONCLUSION </h3>

-Conclusion: In conclusion, creating a matrix calculator using Java is an interesting and challenging project that can help you improve your programming skills.
+In conclusion, creating a matrix calculator using Java is an interesting and challenging project that can help you improve your programming skills.
 By using the Apache Commons Math library and following the steps outlined above, you can easily create a working matrix calculator in Java.

 Author: Eriksen Sousa